LyonParapente/EventOrganizer/BACK.md

 ## Configure Python

 Then add the following extension: Python 3.6.4 x64
-The extension will properly register wfastcgi in `C:\Windows\System32\inetsrv\Config\applicationHost.config`
+(Is the latest available right now on windows with wfastcgi installation) The extension will properly register wfastcgi in `C:\Windows\System32\inetsrv\Config\applicationHost.config`

 (cannot be done with az webapp...)